• Skip to main content

 • You can easily use fresh pineapple to make it, although you will have to cut it and freeze it first.
 It is essential to blend frozen fruit to reach a slushie texture.
 See blog for tips on how to freeze a pineapple.

 • You can swap the coconut water for pineapple juice or even lemonade.
-Also, if making this slush for adult, feel free to add some sparkling water for a fun fizz.
+Also, if making this slush for adults, feel free to add some sparkling water for a fun fizz.

 • Blend long enough to reach a smooth slush consistency, but also not for too long as it can melt your slush.